scvalex/ltc/docs/final.md

 data centers and sometimes on the Internet, they do not hold for some extreme situations such as disaster-stricken areas and interplanetary communications.
-We have implemented LTc, a replicated data store that remains synchronized over the bad network links typically found in such situations.
+We have implemented LTc, a replicated data store that remains synchronized over the high-latency lossy network channels typically found in such situations.

 \end{abstract}